Princeton joins Harvard atop U.S. News college list

 The magazine, whose rankings were published as many high school students prepare to apply for college, said Williams College and Amherst College were the top two liberal arts colleges that offer at least half their degrees in liberal arts studies.

 The rankings, compiled annually by the magazine since 1985, are based on a combination of survey responses and data provided by colleges.
-The magazine looks at factors such as tuition, total enrolment, acceptance rate, average freshman retention rate, graduation rate, class size, and SAT/ACT percentiles.
+The magazine looks at factors such as tuition, total enrollment, acceptance rate, average freshman retention rate, graduation rate, class size, and SAT/ACT percentiles.

 U.S. News rated the University of Maryland-Baltimore County as the "up-and-comer" among colleges "making the most promising and innovative changes in the areas of academics, faculty, and student life."